Very Narrow Aisle Training

 Become fully licensed to operate

 All our VNA training courses contain theory lessons in a classroom and practical work using the very narrow aisle truck.
-These courses follow the Health and Safety commission's Approved Code of Practice and guidance.
-Meaning you, as an employer, meet your legal obligations to make sure all VNA drivers receive adequate training.
+These courses follow the Health and Safety Commission's approved code of practice and guidance.
+This means you, as an employer, meet your legal obligations to make sure all VNA drivers receive adequate training.

 Each course culminates with three stages of testing: